OtradinskiyIvan/OtradinskiyIvan/README.md

 ## 👨‍💻 About Me

-I'm a **Software Engineer** with a strong foundation in backend development and a passion for clean architecture.
+I'm a **Software Engineer** with a rich foundation in backend development and a passion for clean architecture.
 My main focus is on writing scalable, readable code and understanding how systems work **end-to-end**.

 🔹 **Currently exploring:** multi‑layer architecture (Presentation / Service / Infrastructure), async patterns, and safe configuration management.